GustavoCardoso3/Login-Register-Laravel/README.md

 3. Migrate the data base.
 4. Create a env file based on .env.example.
 5. Set up mail configuration in .env.
-6. Add all the credentials for gitHub and google:
+6. Add all the credentials for gitHub and google:.
 ![alt text](image.png)